 Do you see the difference?

-When you have more posts then there are more chances of showcasing your style, your product, and your way of presenting different angle to the same topic.
+When you have more posts then there are more chances of showcasing your style, your product, and your way of presenting a different angle to the same topic.

 This time, I published 5 posts with 4 sign up forms and one large email opt-in (with 10posts in the pipeline, waiting for images) before promoting my blog because I want to grab the opportunity and start building my audience from the day one.